JoeyHammoth/tictactoe-AI/README.md

 - **Monte Carlo Tree Search (MCTS)**
 - **Multi-Layer Perceptron (MLP)**

 The project is implemented in Python and is designed to facilitate learning and experimentation with these AI techniques.
+Latest release can be found [here](https://github.com/JoeyHammoth/tictactoe-AI/releases/tag/v.1.0).

 ---